diegozea/PairwiseListMatrices.jl/doc/index.md

 # Installation

-This package is registered on Julia's METADATA.jl and It can be installed through the Julia's REPL:
+This package is registered on Julia's METADATA.jl and it can be installed through the Julia's REPL:
 ```{.julia execute="false"}
 Pkg.add("PairwiseListMatrices")
 ```